Annelies Rom

 That’s interesting!
 Is there anything else you would like to share with us?

 Absolutely.
-There will be a new song coming before Andromedik Invites on November 2, and there’s still a lot more to come.
-I think if you follow my releases, you know that I release music quite often.
+My new single ‘Stone’ with Sarah De Warren is out now, and there’s still a lot more music to come.
+If you follow my releases, you know that I release quite often.
 I’m definitely not going to stop doing that.
 So, lots of stuff is coming.

 More Like This